KMint1819/cuda-diffusion/README.md

 ## TODO:
-1. ~Generate the fake data for running the kernel from the AttentionBlock~
+1. ~Generate the fake data for running the kernel from the CrossAttention~
-1. Build unittest for verifying the correctness of the kernel
+1. ~Build unittest for verifying the correctness of the kernel~
 1. ~Move the model weights into the docker container and push~
 1. ~Integrate pytorch & cuda-c~
     1. ~Find necessary modules from the ControlNet code to make sure what we need to implement~
     1. ~Find out how to connect the C++ code to pytorch~
-1. ~Implement the operations in an AttentionBlock~
+1. ~Implement the operations in an CrossAttention~
-    1. ~Conv1D~
-    1. ~QKV~
+    1. ~Matrix Multiplication~
-    1. ~Aggregation~
+    1. ~Softmax~
-1. Implement the cuda operations in an AttentionBlock
+1. Implement the cuda operations in an CrossAttention
-    1. Conv1D
+    1. ~Matrix Multiplication~
-    1. QKV
+    1. Softmax
-1. ~Plug our attentionblock implementation into the ControlNet model and load weights successfully~
+1. ~Plug our CrossAttention implementation into the ControlNet model and load weights successfully~
-    1. Provide options to switch between the original and our implementation
+    1. Provide argparse options to switch between the original and our implementation
 1. Profiling
-    1. Original AttentionBlock
+    1. Original CrossAttention (both block and end-to-end)
-    1. Our implementation
+    1. Our implementation (both block and end-to-end)
 1. Potential code optimizations
     1. pointer/ref
     1. `torch.zero_grad()`
+1. Decouple the project with rai

 ## Team Information